WauHundeland/HuzndiResources/README.md

-# wiud
+# Huzndi
-Resources for Huzndi
+Resources for Huzndi and other "huzndi" projects.
+Huzndi is a open-source Minecraft project.